If you know what an expedited service in trucking is then you know that it may provide you with more freedom compared to being a company driver.

 When everything is set up, you need to find customers.

-But to find them, you need to market your business.
+To find them, you need to market your trucking business.

 Here's a list of ways to market your trucking services: